qtumproject/qtumjs-lib/README.md

 # qtumjs-lib
 This is an extend lib for bitcoinjs-lib.
 It extends the network type of bitcoinjs-lib.
-It also supplies an useful lib to help you building QTUM transactions.
+It also provides an useful lib to help you building QTUM transactions.

 ## Installation
 ``` bash